Should You Raise Your Prices?

 His pricing also considered the twelve employees who worked for his company.
 Fred wanted to pay them well enough so they could comfortably support their families and enjoy life.
 His company had also just purchased a brand new retail store and the pricing had to be able to make enough money to cover the cost of that.
 A lot depended on Fred’s “magic pricing” strategy.

-Pricing is one of the critical issues for all company owners.
-In my opinion most small company owners need to regularly ask themselves: should I raise my prices?
-Sometimes they resist increasing them because they believe that customers are hard to come by and they worry about losing the ones they already have.
+Pricing is one of the most critical issues for company owners.
+It is the key to a successful business model.
+Owners need to regularly ask themselves: should I raise the prices?
+Sometimes they resist increasing prices because they believe that customers are hard to come by and they worry about losing the ones they already have.

 How will increasing your rates impact the ‘busy-ness’ of the business?
 If you introduce a ten percent increase and ten percent of the clients leave then you’ll earn approximately the same revenues for less work.
 That’s not too bad.
 Chances are the customers who disappear aren’t the ones that you liked serving anyways.
 On the other hand you can’t move them too high because even your good customers will stop buying at some point.
 Like Fred you need to be looking for your “magic price.”